howesa/CHI22-CogMod-Tutorial/README.md

   drive.mount('/content/drive')
 ```

-Run the code cell and mount Google drive.
+Run the code cell to mount the drive.

 3. Clone the CHI22-CogMod-Tutorial github repository

-Enter the following command with your personal access token inserted:
+Enter:
 ```
 !git clone https://github.com/howesa/CHI22-CogMod-Tutorial /content/drive/My\ Drive/Colab\ Notebooks/CHI22_CogMod_Tutorial```

-When successful you should see something like:
+When successful you should see a last line which is something like:
 ```
 Resolving deltas: 100% (...) done:
 ```